Skip to content

 terratags -config config.yaml -dir ./infra -report report.html

-Validate tags in a Terraform plan output:
+Validate tags in a Terraform plan output including module resources:

 terraform plan -out=tfplan